Family, communities react as hunt for B.C. suspects comes to an end | CBC News

 Family, communities react as hunt for B.C. suspects comes to an end

-Mother of victim says she is 'speechless' at the news that the fugitives' bodies have been found
+Mother of victim 'speechless' at the news that the fugitives' bodies have been found

 The mother of Chynna Deese says she is "speechless" after hearing that two bodies found near Gillam, Manitoba, on Wednesday are likely those of the men suspected in her daughter's slaying.